 Many people go right to the Google Keyword Planner tool, start typing in keywords, and just grab what Google gives them without knowing if it has a great chance of converting.
 Resist using search volume as your guide.
-The key is singling out “buying” keywords.
+The key is singling out “buying” keywords through click data.

 This observation from Search marketing professional Adrienne DeVita comes from her years of experience in AdWords and SEO.
 She has shared her steps for identifying these buying keywords to become the high-potential keywords that she’s willing to invest in for a client.
 We suggest you get the full guide with context here, but we also included a summary preview below.

 Does it have buying intent?